Experiment and take risks to become more fluent in English

 HOW CAN STUDENTS TAKE RISKS TO BECOME MORE FLUENT IN ENGLISH?

-When it comes to individual discussion classes which take place online, I believe that most teachers share articles and materials with students before the next class.
-This means that students should have time to study an article and anticipate which discussion points might come up.
+When it comes to individual online discussion classes, I believe that most teachers share articles and materials with students before each class.
+Hence, students should have time to study an article and anticipate which discussion points might come up.

-I often tell my students that they should be able to predict the questions I might ask them based on the content of the article.
-This fact should enable them to exploit a range of key features found in natural fluent speech.
+I tell my students to try to predict the questions I might ask them based on the content of the article.
+If they’re at least well-prepared in terms of their arguments, students could shift the focus of their attention from content to the exploitation of key features found in natural fluent speech.
 I outlined many of these features in one of my recent posts.

-It might be an idea to focus on incorporating just one or two of these “features of fluency” into speech per lesson.
-For instance, let’s say a student keeps using pronouns with auxiliary verbs (full forms, e.g. he is) instead of the recommended contracted forms (he’s).
+Language learners should focus on incorporating just one or two of these “features of fluency” into their speech per lesson.
+For instance, let’s assume that student Dawid keeps using pronouns with auxiliary verbs (full forms, e.g. he is) instead of the recommended contracted forms (he’s).
 This student uses full forms because that’s what his teacher told him to do at school.
 In other words, he’s the victim of that typical “formal English is correct English” attitude which infiltrates the minds of many state school English language teachers and syllabus designers.

 What would I recommend this student to do?

-In the same post, I wrote about the importance of practising and creating personalised sentences with the gerund after verbs, adjectives and nouns + preposition.
-Same idea.
-Write three or four examples of verb, noun or adjective + preposition + gerund on a sticky note, and be prepared to try them out when speaking.
-For example:
+In the same post, I wrote about the importance of creating personalised sentences with the gerund after verbs, adjectives and nouns and a preposition.

 1. LOOK FORWARD + TO + GOING